 Why is this course for me?

-Students who select this programme will benefit from the interdisciplinary study of visual arts, archaeology, and material culture from prehistory to the present day.
-Studying Classics, Art History & Archaeology will give you insight into both the ancient world and into the ideas that have shaped modern culture and society.
+Students will benefit from the interdisciplinary study of visual arts, archaeology and material culture from prehistory to the present day.
+Classics, Art History & Archaeology will give you insight into both the ancient world and into the ideas that have shaped modern culture and society.
 Learn how to explain and interpret the world around you, evaluate evidence and present your ideas as you develop a greater understanding of the forces that have shaped our society.

 What Will I Study